 Take Back the Night.
 This program, led by the student group called Women Will, is a program aimed at drawing attention to sexual violence in the community.
 A large space on campus is converted into a safe space (lighting is minimal) where students can anonymously share their stories of sexual abuse or assault.
 Counselors from the Personal Counseling Center are present in the event that someone needs immediate support and attention that evening.
-The event takes place each April (note that COVID-19 caused the cancellation of the 2020 & 2021 events).
+The event takes place each April.